 - 1/4 cup granulated sugar for sprinkling

-- In a large bowl with a hand or stand mixer, cream together butter, cream cheese, and sour cream until light and fluffy, about 1-2 minutes.
+- In a large bowl with a hand or stand mixer, cream together butter, cream cheese, and sour cream just until light and fluffy, about 1 minute.
 Add in vanilla bean and sugars, and mix until combined.
 Then add in flour.
 Mix just until all ingredients are combined.

 - Divide dough into four equal balls and flatten into disks.
 Dough may be slightly sticky.
 Wrap each one with saran wrap and chill for two hours or overnight.
 Dough can also be frozen for up to 3 months.

 - When ready to bake, combine filling- remaining cream cheese, powdered sugar and salt in a medium bowl with a spoon or hand mixer.